-More and more people are going electric, and we’re seeing charging stations pop up all over the country.
-Electric cars are going mainstream, and if you’re thinking about changing your vehicle, now’s a great time to look at electric.
+More and more people are going electric, and we’re seeing charging stations popping up all over the country.
+Electric cars are now mainstream, and if you’re thinking about changing your vehicle, this is a great time to look at electric.

 Why go electric?

-- Cheaper to run – lower running costs than petrol or diesel
+- Cheaper to run – cheaper to “fuel” than petrol or diesel

 - Clean – they’re better for the environment, with no tailpipe emissions